ProtocolONE/ptah-docs/content/docs/edit-section.md

 You can easily duplicate any element on your page and drag it to a desired position.

 {{< hint >}}
-To clone an element, click the element.
-At the top-left corner of the element's selection click on the *Clone icon*.
+- To clone an element, click to select the element in Preview Area.
+- Click the *Clone icon* at the element's menu to duplicate it.
 {{< /hint >}}

 {{< figure src="/images/clone-element.gif">}}